ARRA, Its Details, With Pros and Cons

 Here's what ARRA spent on education:

-- $54 billion to school districts and states to pay for teacher salaries and educational programs.
+- $54 billion for school districts and states to pay for teacher salaries and educational programs.

 - $21 billion for school facility modernization and construction.